Merzasphor/MWSE/docs/source/types/tes3weatherBlight.md

 ### `blightDiseases`

+*Read-only*.
 The weather's blight diseases, provided as a table of TES3Spell.

 **Returns**: